https://www.deakin.edu.au/__data/assets/image/0005/557618/23450_Bachelor-of-Forensic-Science-Honours_hero.jpg

 Honours is an optional year of specialised study that allows you to combine the theory and practical skills gained throughout your undergraduate degree.
 It is an opportunity to develop your expertise in a field you are passionate about and to gain invaluable research and life skills that will stay with you throughout your career.

 You have worked hard for your undergraduate degree.
-Why not take the next step with an honours degree that launches your career forward
+Why not take the next step with an honours degree that launches your career forward?

 You will be guided every step of the way by teachers and research staff who are experts in their respective fields, with international links and broad experience.
 You’ll be able to leverage Deakin’s industry connections to work alongside professional forensic scientists.
-Through research, coursework and formal training, you’ll develop the skills and techniques needed for modern forensic science, including the examination and presentation of scientific evidence to inform investigations.
+Through research, coursework and formal training, you will develop the skills and techniques needed for modern forensic science, including the examination and presentation of scientific evidence to inform investigations.

-You’ll have a distinct advantage when applying for roles in forensic research, research science and insurance investigations.
+You’ll have a distinct advantage when applying for roles in forensic research, research science and insurance investigations and be well placed to pursue further study and research training, including masters and PhD programs.

 Read More